 - You may also need to call the parties.

-- Mediations eligible for payment proceed ONLY when a COVID-19 Impact and Attestation Statement is received from at least one party to the mediation.
-Tenants should use the COVID-19 Impact and Attestation Statement.
+- Mediations eligible for payment processed by AOC proceed ONLY when a COVID-19 Impact and Attestation Statement or Self-Attestation is received from at least one party to the mediation.
+Tenants should use the COVID-19 Impact and Attestation Statement or Self-Attestation.
 Landlords may attest to mediators in a detailed email.
-If mediators have direct knowledge of a COVID-19 impact or if it’s evident from the court filing, etc., mediators (or landlords/attorneys) may submit an affidavit.
+Remember, proof may also be in a court document.
+If mediators have direct knowledge of a COVID-19 impact mediators (or landlords/attorneys) may submit an affidavit.
 If mediators complete an affidavit in lieu of a COVID attestation or court document, it must be submitted with your invoice.

-- Consider setting the mediation for 1-2 weeks out from assignment, allowing time for rental assistance funding discussions.
+- Consider setting the mediation for 7 -10 days prior to the hearing date, allowing time for rental assistance funding discussions and potential two good faith attempts at mediation.
 Remember the 30-day timeline is cut-in-half by rule timelines and working/judicial days.

 - A couple/few working days before the mediation, with the proper release(s) in hand, reach out to funding sources to include rental assistance and DETR following guidance outlined.
 The “Release Consent for Confidential information” (resource above) is needed for rental assistance.
 The “DETR Release Authorization” (also above) is required by DETR.
 It is advised that you obtain the Release Consent for Confidential Information as early in the process as possible.

-- Confidential: Funding source contact information available by emailing email@example.com.
+- Confidential: Clark County funding source contact information available by emailing email@example.com.

 - Conduct mediation by jointly preferred method (ultimate decision is mediator’s).

 - Two good faith attempts to mediate are required by mediators and all parties.

 - Regardless of whether mediation results in an agreement, or if there is no agreement, email Case Disposition Form and “agreement,” if any, to the court of record at least 2 judicial days before the hearing date.
 You must email the form and/or agreement to the court of record and Home Means Nevada or upload the documents you emailed to the court to Home Means Nevada’s The Renter Connect portal.